Refinery to Auckland Pipeline Outage Update

-Andrew McNaught, representing the customers of the refinery, said the industry was taking advantage of a number of offers from government to streamline supply of ground fuel into Auckland.
+Andrew McNaught, representing the customers of the refinery, said the development was further evidence of the efforts the fuel industry has gone to in order to deliver fuel into Auckland.

 Andrew McNaught is the Manager of Mobil Oil New Zealand Limited and is the spokesperson representing the customers of Refining NZ.